islaytitans/alien/docs/src/GM/hopeslastday.md

 ### Asset/Claims Office

 - If searched, a successful OBSERVATION roll (one stretch) will let the PCs find D6×100 W-Y dollars in cash, a water bottle and a candy bar (relieves fatigue from thirst and hunger for one PC).

+## Level 2

+### Operations

+- “Ops” is the nerve center of the colony, monitoring vital functions and security.
+It’s usually busy but right now it’s unmanned.
+The intercom hisses static and a screen flickers.
+- The CCTV system is damaged, but a successful COMTECH roll gives access to a few cameras.
+Flicking through, the PCs see the following:
+  - View of carnage in the other Wings and the Sublevels.
+There are signs of a terrible battle, doors torn apart and ceiling and floor panels shredded.
+There are some mutilated bodies, but not as many as they might imagine.
+Stress level +1 for all who see it.
+This should discourage players from trying to enter these areas.
+  - Tannen’s Casino, seemingly deserted, until a disturbingly large and unnatural shadow suddenly comes into view.
+The PCs can’t quite make out what it is.
+  - A corridor where a Drone Xenomorph is lurking right now (if there is one).
+The PCs can only watch it standing there, its eyeless head raised, its whip of a tail languidly carving the air - stress level +1 if this is their first view of a Drone.
+  - The landing pad, showing the Starcub corporate shuttle sitting there, lashed by rain and wind.
+No one seems to be around.
+- Personal Data Transmitters: All colonists of Hadley’s Hope are equipped with surgically implanted “PDTs” which transmit their location at all times.
+These can be tracked from Ops with a COMTECH roll.
+If successful, the PCs can find the following (modify if these people have moved):
+  - Company Agent Miranda Reynolds is in the W-Y Office on level 1.
+  - W-Y science officer Theodora Komiskey is in the Surgery Room on level 2.
+  - Operations Manager Al Simpson and the colonist John J. Marachuk are in the Morgue on level 2.
+  - Five colonists, including Angela Lin, seem to have converged on the skywalk to Tannen’s Casino on level 2.
+  - Service Technician Wes Osterman is inside Tannen’s Casino.
+  - Strangely, no other colonists seem to be present in the main colony buildings.
+The PCs are not able to scan further afield than that at this time.

+### Medlab

+- The Medlab includes a medical station for biochemistry analysis, a biological safety cabinet, cooler compartments, and windows into the adjacent Stasis Room and Surgery Room.
+The place is in shambles, empty cabinets flung open and over-turned in the mad scramble for medical supplies.
+- **Operating Room Windows**: Inside the adjacent dimly lit Surgery Room, the PCs suddenly see a pale-faced woman, pressing her hand on the glass – stress level +1 for all PCs present.
+This is [Dr. Komiskey](#theodora-komiskey), the Weyland-Yutani science officer (next page).
+Along with Komiskey, the PCs can see what looks like a dead spider-like creature on the floor (a Facehugger).
+- **Surgical Access**: Access to the Surgery Room goes through the adjacent Stasis Room.
+The windows to the Medlab have armor level 2 and will shatter if any attack breaches them.
+- **Intercom**: The PC can speak to Komiskey over the comms.
+For more about interacting with Dr. Komiskey, [see the here](#theodora-komiskey).
+- **The Egg**: If the PCs open the cooler compartments in the Medlab, they will find a large, leathery egg kept in a deep freeze.
+This is an Ovomorph – a Xenomorph egg (page 18), kept inert by the cold.
+If taken out, it will thaw and become active – and very dangerous – within one stretch.
+There are several medical containers in the Medlab that can be used to carry the egg.
+It counts as one inventory item.
+- **Hyper-Coolant Spray**: In a cabinet in the Medlab, there is a canister with a hyper-coolant spray used by Dr. Komiskey’s team to keep the eggs dormant for transport.
+Each use keeps one egg dormant for one stretch of time.
+The remaining canister has a Supply rating of 3.
+If released, Dr. Komiskey will tell the PCs about the egg and the spray.

+### Stasis Room

+- This cramped room is used for access to the Surgery Room as well as biopsy storage and regrowth tubes.
+There are seven large glass tubes on desks here, each containing a spiderlike Facehugger floating in liquid.
+Five of these are dead, but two are alive – surgically removed before embryo implantation, killing their victims in the process (including the colonist John J. Marachuk, who can be found in the Morgue).
+- **The Facehuggers**: If a PC comes near a tube, one Facehugger will suddenly react, thrashing with its tail – stress level +1 for the PC.
+The tubes can be moved and carried (counts as one inventory item) and even thrown into an adjacent room or zone – a living Facehugger will then be freed and attacks immediately.
+- **Surgical Access**: This room has a viewing window and a door to the adjacent Surgery Room.
+The door is locked and cannot be opened from the inside.
+From the outside, it can be opened with a COMTECH roll, or broken down by 10 points of damage (armor level 2) – a sure way to alert the Drone in the level 1 corridor just underneath, and any other Xenos nearby.
+The window to the Medlab has armor level 2 and will shatter if any attack breaches it.

+### Surgery Room

+- This operating theater for ambulatory surgery is dominated by a large Pauling Surgical & Scanner MedPod.
+It also has a patient rest bed in a corner.
+Along with Komiskey, there is a dead Facehugger on the floor.
+- **The Medpod**: The Pauling MedPod is an autonomous medical scanner and surgical unit.
+It can treat infections and perform basic wound repair and pre-programmed surgical procedures.
+The MedPod features an airtight operating shield, comfortable limb restraints, a laser scalpel, computer controlled robotic surgical arms, liquid spray anesthetic and vital signs sensors.
+  - Effect: The MedPod can administer first aid and perform surgery with MEDICAL AID skill level 10 (the roll cannot be pushed).

+### Station Maintenance Center

+- This area is a mess with wall panels ripped off and water dripping from the ceiling.
+If searched, a successful OBSERVATION roll (one stretch) will let the PCs find a cutting torch (fully charged) in this room.
+- **Armory**: The storage room in the back is actually an armory and marked as such on the door.
+The door is locked (keys can be found in the Morgue and the W-Y Manager Office on level 1).
+It can be opened with a COMTECH roll at –2 dice or brute force (10 points of damage, armor level 2) – the latter solution will alert all Xenos nearby.
+The armory was largely emptied when the colonists armed themselves to fend off the Xenos threat, but if the PCs spend a stretch searching it, let them make an OBSERVATION roll.
+For each rolled, roll once on the table below.
+Re-roll any duplicates.
+The armory can only be searched once, but several PCs can help.
+  1 M4A3 Service Pistol (loaded, one reload)
+  2 M240 Incinerator Unit (no reloads)
+  3 Armat Model 37A2 12 Gauge Pump Action (loaded, no reloads) 4 .357 Magnum (loaded, no reloads)
+  5 Armat M41A Pulse Rifle (loaded with both bullets and grenades, no reloads) 6 D6 M40 HEDP Hand Grenades

+### Life Support/Power

+- In this cramped room, power can be turned off (and back on) throughout the colony with a COMTECH roll and a stretch of time.
+Turning off the power will trigger a dim red emergency light throughout the base.
+In the dark, OBSERVATION rolls get –2 dice for the PCs (Xenos are not affected).
+In addition, any items with a Power supply can be recharged in one stretch of time in this room.

 ## Tannen's Casino